JeremiahKaren/35percent.github.io/one-blackfriars.md

 There will be no affordable housing on-site or off-site, instead the developer will pay £29m (4% of total value) in a series of staged payments to the council, towards its council house building programme.

-The [One Blackfriars planning application](http://planbuild.southwark.gov.uk/documents/?casereference=12/AP/1784&system=DC) explains that the £29m in-lieu payment was lower than the policy requirement, on the grounds that the development will be providing a 'public viewing lounge', which is being provided at the cost of the developer.
+The [One Blackfriars planning committee report](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!N3XzHN1XX76Wjzxddhd13g%3d%3d!%7d%7d%7d) explains that the £29m in-lieu payment was lower than the £35m minimum policy requirement, on the grounds that the development will be providing a _"viewing lounge on the 32nd level, which would be made available to the public by prior arrangement"_. (para.
+45)

 ![](http://www.london-se1.co.uk/news/imageuploads/1349877689_80.177.117.97.jpg)

 However, the [small print](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!sk%2bEbHwM0x7SbbHfJ%2bPlUg%3d%3d!%7d%7d%7d) in the planning application documents show that the public viewing lounge won't be so public.
-It says the viewing lounge will be accessible only to residents in the SE1 postcode, who will need to book in advance and pay a miniumum fee of £50.
+It says the viewing lounge will be accessible only to companies, organisations and residents in the SE1 postcode, who will need to book in advance and pay a fee of £50 plus £30 per hour.

 The [officer's report](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!N3XzHN1XX76Wjzxddhd13g%3d%3d!%7d%7d%7d) for the planning application says that (despite policy requirements for zero parking) the developer initially applied for 70% of the flats at One Blackfriars to have parking.
 This was negotiated down to 40% (110 parking spaces) but the developer argued that anything lower than this would affect the viability of the scheme and its ability to provide s106 contributions: